MicrosoftDocs/PowerShell-Docs/dsc/lnxGettingStarted.md

 ### Installing DSC

+DSC for Linux is available for download [here](https://github.com/Microsoft/PowerShell-DSC-for-Linux/releases/latest).

 To install DSC, install the package that is appropriate for your Linux system (.rpm or .deb) and OpenSSL version (ssl_098 or ssl_100), and architecture (x64/x86).
 RPM packages are appropriate for CentOS, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Oracle Linux.
 DEB packages are appropriate for Debian GNU/Linux and Ubuntu Server.
 The ssl_098 packages are appropriate for computers with OpenSSL 0.9.8 installed while the ssl_100 packages are appropriate for computers with OpenSSL 1.0 installed.

 > **Note**: To determine the installed OpenSSL version, run the command openssl version.